Skip to main content

 As you press, water is forced upward through the purifier cartridge.
 The cartridge uses a combination of electroadsorptive media, activated carbon, and fine mesh to remove pathogens and contaminants.
 The electroadsorptive layer creates a positive charge that attracts and binds negatively charged pathogens including viruses, which are too small for standard hollow-fiber filters to catch.

 The activated carbon layer adsorbs chemicals, pesticides, chlorine, heavy metals, and compounds that cause unpleasant taste and odor.
 The result is water that is both biologically safe and pleasant to drink.
-The entire press cycle takes 15 to 25 seconds and produces 16 to 24 ounces of purified water depending on the model.
+The entire press cycle takes 15 to 25 seconds and produces 16 to 24 ounces of purified water.
+See our filtration vs purification primer for the difference between filters and purifiers.

 • International travelers — Purifier bottles are the best option for travelers in regions with unreliable tap water.
 They remove viruses, bacteria, and chemicals from hotel sinks, fountains, and streams without carrying separate equipment.

-• Day hikers and casual outdoor users — For people who do not want to learn about backflushing, hose assemblies, or chemical treatment, a purifier bottle is the simplest possible system.
+• Day hikers and casual outdoor users — For people who do not want to learn about backflushing or chemical treatment, a purifier bottle is the simplest possible system.
 Fill, press, drink.

-• Solo off-grid users and vanlifers — When you only need to purify water for one person, the per-serving convenience of a purifier bottle is unmatched.
-Keep one in your van or cabin for quick, reliable water treatment.
+• Solo off-grid users and vanlifers — When you only need to purify water for one person, the per-serving convenience is unmatched.

 Frequently Asked Questions